 The communication toward this group will focus on cultivating their interest about the Expo.
-It may include sharing the enthusiasm of the segment with strong interest, offering packaged tours to Osaka and Kansai area including a visit to the Expo, promoting attractive content that can only be experienced at the Expo through mass advertisements, and various other means.
+It may include sharing the enthusiasm of the segment with strong interest, offering packaged tours to Kansai including a visit to the Expo, promoting attractive content that can only be experienced at the Expo through mass advertisements, and various other means.